Han Kuo-yu: Violent incidents and alleged ties to organized crime

 Han committed several violent acts in his tenure as Taipei County councillor and then Legislative Yuan member.
 On 16 November 1990, during then-Taipei County magistrate You Ching's presentation, Han threw a thermos at You then ran toward the podium and attempted to choke him.
 In 1993, Han assaulted Democratic Progressive Party legislator and future president Chen Shui-bian, leaving Chen hospitalized for three days.
 Han later apologized for the violent act.

 In 1993, following a shooting at a gang leader’s funeral, Han accompanied a gang member who claimed to turn himself in to a police station.
 Investigators found that the gang member was taking the blame for someone else and obstructing justice.
 Han denied he had any culpability in the case.

 Days leading up to the 2020 election to recall Han as Kaohsiung mayor, National Police Agency director-general Chen Chia-chin stated that there were rumors that gang members were expected to be at voting stations to intimidate and suppress voters.
 The Kaohsiung Police confirmed there was information about the alleged voter suppression.
 However, Chen, in a separate press conference, noted that the alleged involvement with organized crime was not substantiated by evidence and was a rumor.
 In response, Han suggested that the National Police Agency form an investigative task force.
 No evidence suggesting Han's involvement were reported following the recall.

 Personal life

-Han is married to Lee Chia-fen, with whom he raised three children.
+Han married his wife, Lee Chia-fen, in 1989.
+They have three children.
 In January 2022, Han published a collection of short stories and established the Light Up Foundation, a charity.